-ICC Crossroads works with Middle Eastern, South Asian, North/West/East African and Muslim American communities that have low to moderate incomes and are currently underserved in Montgomery County and the Greater Washington DC Metropolitan Area.
-The Crossroads team uses a comprehensive, strengths-based approach to serve individuals and families impacted by trauma, chronic stress, acculturation challenges, social isolation, discrimination and/or financial hardship.
-ICC Crossroads provides clinical mental health counseling, case management and positive youth development programming, including mentoring and skill-building groups and workshops.
-We work in partnership with community organizations, schools and county agencies to build strengths and resiliency among diverse youth and families.
+The program is no longer accepting new clients.
+From 2014-2017, ICC Crossroads worked with Middle Eastern, South Asian, North/West/East African and Muslim American communities that had low to moderate incomes and were underserved in Montgomery County and the Greater Washington DC Metropolitan Area.
+The Crossroads team used a comprehensive, strengths-based approach to serve individuals and families impacted by trauma, chronic stress, acculturation challenges, social isolation, discrimination and/or financial hardship.
+ICC Crossroads provided clinical mental health counseling, case management and positive youth development programming, including mentoring and skill-building groups and workshops.
+Our work was conducted in partnership with community organizations, schools and county agencies to build strengths and resiliency among diverse youth and families.

-Cultural Proficiency ICC Crossroads is unique because it provides customized, culturally sensitive assistance to underserved communities who may be in crisis:
+Cultural Proficiency ICC Crossroads provided customized, culturally sensitive assistance to:

-• As the numbers of Syrian, Iraqi and Afghan refugees continue to grow, ICC Crossroads’ staff provides direct assistance to refugee families in need.
-We provide trauma-informed mental health counseling, case management and assist clients in maneuvering resettlement processes in the United States.
+• Refugee families in need: We provided trauma-informed mental health counseling, case management and assisted clients in maneuvering resettlement processes in the United States.

-• Muslim American youth from diverse backgrounds face complex challenges including discrimination, bullying, social isolation, etc. We provide counseling, mentoring, psychosocial group support and skill-building groups and workshops tailored to this population.
+• Muslim American youth from diverse backgrounds who faced complex challenges including discrimination, bullying, social isolation, etc. We provided counseling, mentoring, psychosocial group support and skill-building groups and workshops tailored to this population.

-ICC Crossroads provide services in multiple languages including Farsi, Arabic, Urdu, and Bengali through our service staff or through in-person interpreters for clients that may not otherwise be able to access services.
+ICC Crossroads provided services in multiple languages including Farsi, Arabic, Urdu, and Bengali through our service staff or through in-person interpreters for clients that may not otherwise be able to access services.

-ICC Crossroads staff also frequently trains mental health providers, non-profit organizations and presents at local and national conferences on providing culturally competent care to refugees, immigrants and the Muslim American community.
+ICC Crossroads staff can provide training for mental health providers, non-profit organizations on providing culturally competent care to refugees, immigrants and the Muslim American community.

-The Global Citizen Forum (GCF) is an evidence-based youth leadership development program that utilizes an interdisciplinary curriculum developed by the International Cultural Center to provide youth with skills including cross-cultural communication, peer intervention, conflict resolution, advocacy, stress management and more.
+We also developed a unique peer gatekeeper program, the Global Citizen Forum (GCF) as an evidence-based youth leadership development program that utilizes an interdisciplinary curriculum developed by the International Cultural Center to provide youth with skills including cross-cultural communication, peer intervention, conflict resolution, advocacy, stress management and more.
 The Global Citizen Forum also covers topics of cyber civility including cyber bullying, cyber safety/online predators and cyber crises.
 This integrative curriculum empowers youth to better navigate the challenges they face in school and through their social networks.

 ICC Crossroads Brochure